Alexander is a writer from Russia who enjoys researching folklore, myth, and history.

 In the Red Army

 So Apollon Kruze ended up in the Red Army as a military specialist.
-However, the most curious thing is that information about service for the Whites disappeared from his official documents.
+However, the most curious thing is that information about services for the Whites disappeared from his official documents.
 Two Soviet registration cards indicated that he did not serve in the White armies, and one even described his career path in 1918-1920 in detail, only not in the troops of A.V.
 Kolchak, where Kruze was actually at that time, but in the Red Army.
 Other documents from his service in the Red Army, including his personnel file, did not mention his tenure in high positions in the White Army either.
-In addition, one of the cards indicated that during the Civil War, Kruze was shell-shocked and subjected to torture, but to what kind of torture and where it was not specified.
+In addition, one of the cards indicated that during the Civil War, Kruze was shell-shocked and subjected to torture, but to what kind of torture and where was not specified.

 The circumstances and time of this falsification are unknown.
 Perhaps, someone assisted Kruze with this matter.
 It is possible that, in great measure, due to such a substitution of information, the former Kolchak's general subsequently managed to achieve great success in the Red Army and avoid reprisals.
 However, Kruze's case was no exception.
 Many other veterans of the anti-Bolshevik struggle also preferred to hush up their White Guard past in their records.